Ben435/Learning/topics/cloudflare-workers/README.md

 #### `wrangler publish`

 Publishes to the domain + route specified in the `wrangler.toml`.
 If no domain or route provided, will deploy to `<project_name>.<account_username>.workers.dev`, a free domain provided under either plan.

-## Worker KV (KeyValue Store)

-Persistent Key-Value store (string to string), available to workers as global variables bound into the script.
-Fast, and cheap to read/write, but $0.50 a month per GB past the first is quite expensive.

-In addition, its $5 per 1mil writes, deletes, or list ops, past the first chunk you get with the subscription.

-### Stats

-* Fully globally accessible (eventually consistent)
-* TTL support for cached values
-* 512B keys, 2MB values
-* 1GB free storage + 10mil reads + 1mil write/delete/list with $5 monthly worker subscription

 ## Integrations